Artic42/Heimdallr/README.md

 This fucntion return a 1 if the pin was HIGH.
 #### GPIOSetPWMValue
 This function changes the duty cycle of the PWM signal on the pin.
+# Driver code
+This section describe the code of the driver program, the code is separated in multiple parts.
+One control the GPIO functions the rest control more advance options.
+## GPIO
+The GPIO code separates in two, one code is only executed at the start of the program or when the configuration changes.
+This code is under the function _void GPIOconfigurate(void)_.
+There is also an infinite loop repeated every sampling sequence, this loop is compose by two functions _void readInputs(void)_ y _void writeOutputs(void)_.
+In this function the software goes through a list of all the active inputs and outputs, and sets the necessary values according to the files on the state folder.

+### Structures

+### GPIOConfigurate

+### readInputs

+### writeOutputs